Skip to content

 pulsar-cli scan

 This command scans the CAN bus for connected PULSAR devices and lists their addresses.
 You need a CAN adapter connected and a correctly wired CAN bus.
-Use the -h flag to see more options.

 Get Device Parameters